gewog/social_network_system_design/README.md

-System design социальной сети
+# System Design of a Social Network

-> Реализация ключевых функций социальной сети по принципам REST и OpenAPI 3.0
+> Implementation of core social network features following REST principles and OpenAPI 3.0

 ---
-Описание проекта

-Проект представляет собой API-спецификацию для социальной сети, типа ВКонтакте.
-Включает основные функции:
-- Публикация постов и загрузка медиа
-- Управление друзьями
-- Просмотр профиля пользователя
-- Работа с чатами и сообщениями
-- Просмотр ленты
+## Project Description

+This project is an API specification for a social network similar to VKontakte.
+It includes the following core features:
+- Posting content and uploading media
+- Friend management (add/remove)
+- User profile viewing
+- Chat and messaging functionality
+- News feed retrieval

-API описано в формате OpenAPI 3.0 (Swagger), что позволяет:
+The API is defined using OpenAPI 3.0 (Swagger), enabling:
-- Генерировать интерактивную документацию
-- Автоматически создавать клиенты (на Python, JS и др.)
-- Упрощать командную разработку

----
+- Generation of interactive documentation
+- Automatic client SDK generation (for Python, JavaScript, etc.)
+- Streamlined team collaboration and development